EloyGomez-bd/Ironhack_final_project/README.md

 |	2000.0	          | 12.0	      | 27.0                | YES	        | YES     |
 |	1989.0	          | 78.0	      | 12.0                | YES	        | NO      |

+As a result, the program will create a new file __'cost_prediction.csv'__ in the same folder.

 ## References

 - [Pandas](https://pandas.pydata.org/pandas-docs/stable/reference/index.html)